cbtham/nvidia-playground/README.md

-1. Create an Agent with Function Calling
+1. Create a currency conversion Agent based on Llama3.1-8b with Function Calling and ReAct reasoning.
-2. WIP deploy NIM
+2. Deploying NIM to GCP